andy-maybe/Calculate-VWAP/README.md

 - Sequential processing is sufficient for low memory - high performance calculation of hourly VWAP as long as dataset is smaller.
 Dataset of more than 1 million rows will still process with lower memory threshold but processing time will increase.

-- Parallel or Multi Thread processing can be opted when dataset is growing more than 1 million records, need better performance and spare more memory.
+- Parallel, Single Thread or Multi Thread processing can be opted when dataset is growing more than 1 million records, need better performance and spare more memory.